-As I peeled and chopped the root veggies, I did feel like I was bidding Winter a good-bye.
+As I peeled and chopped the root veggies, for a root vegetable soup, I did feel like I was bidding Winter a good-bye.
 The sunshine was streaming through the window above my kitchen sink; outside the grass seemed to be getting greener with every passing minute.

 The only things left to remind me of Winter were the slight chill in the breeze that blew through the crack in my kitchen window and the vegetables I held in my hands.